 The vintage nesting tables came out as I had hoped – showcasing the grain in their natural state and solid as a rock.
 I wish I could show you how they shimmer. mmm…

 It was super fun to style all this with pastels and all sorts of fun colors.
 However, these tables have the neutral tones and would look good in almost any setting.
 How cool is that I even got to use my new Luggy Basket?
-I just LOVE that thing!
+I’m so lovin’ that thing!

 I really debated on keeping these until our family room is done, but since I have no idea how we will be able to finish it out, I am listing these in my shop.
-(SOLD) I guess I’ll have to find another set to redo when we’re done, won’t I?
+I guess I’ll have to find another set to redo when we’re done, won’t I?
 That won’t be any fun…hahaha…not.

 Do pin and share this vintage nesting tables makeover to inspire others to make their house their home.
 DIY is affordable, fun, and keeps your brain happy.